wizgrav/hyde/_posts/2015-02-23-hello-pinect.md

 print("Average fps",300.0/(time.time()-start))
 {% endhighlight %}

 You can find a slightly more advanced example in the source distribution that displays the frame and the measured depth of points on mouse click.
 It requires SDL2 & dev headers installed.
 It uses the cffi's module facilities to compile and link a crude windowing lib written in ordinary C embedded in the python script.
 This capability is of great value on it's own so it will probably be the main focus of a later post.
-The highlight that concerns our case is where the painting takes place:

-{% highlight python %}

-{% endhighlight %}